Burns

 Login to favorite or comment on the article

 This infographic highlights data on inpatient burn care provided at burn centers between 2018 and 2022.
 It includes information on causes, regional data, patient demographics, surge admission events, and mortality data.
+A more recent report is available for a fee.

 Login to favorite or comment on the article